helidon-io/helidon-examples/examples/declarative/data/README.md

 This example demonstrates a Java SE declarative application that utilizes Helidon Data, WebServer, and a MySQL database.

-There are 3 repository interfaces in the example:

 There are 2 repository interfaces in the example:

 - `PokemonRepository`